Bridesmaid Said No, is That the End of The Relationship?

 It is perfectly okay to ask why they said no. However, you should know that you may not get an answer.
 It also may not be the answer you wanted.
 Here are some possible scenarios.

 Bridesmaids Budgets Can Be Hefty

 In case you were unaware, being a bridesmaid can get really pricey.
-Depending on where this individual is financially in their life, they just may not be capable of taking on more of a financial burden.
-But if they are a close friend and it is just about finances maybe they’d be willing to help and be supportive throughout the wedding planning process.
-Count on them to be there for planning, creating DIY projects, creating bookings, and making tough decisions; they are there for anything that won’t weigh down their pockets.
-If money is the reason they said no, you should be able to understand that, and having the conversation about it could easily be what keeps them in your life and saves the relationship.
+Therefore, they just may not be capable of taking on more of a financial burden.
+But if they are a close friend and it is just about finances maybe they’d be willing to help.
+They can also offer their support throughout the wedding planning process.
+Count on them to be there for planning, creating DIY projects, creating bookings, and making tough decisions!
+They are there for anything that won’t weigh down their pockets.
+If money is the reason they said no, you need to understand that.
+Having the conversation about it could easily be what keeps them in your life and saves the relationship.

 Being Part of the Squad is a Commitment

 Another reason they may have told you no is that they truly just don’t have the time.
-Planning a wedding can take months, and your bridesmaids are with you every step of the way; from beginning to end and sometimes beyond.
-It is a huge time commitment and you really only want those who are committed in your squad.
-Perhaps this individual just got a new job or promotion, maybe they’ve got kids with busy schedules, or a partner that is kind of needy.
+Planning a wedding can take months.
+That means your bridesmaids are with you every step of the way; from beginning to end and sometimes beyond.
+It is a huge time commitment and you really only want those who are ready to commit in your squad.
+Perhaps this individual just got a new job or promotion?
+Or maybe they’ve got kids with busy schedules, or a partner that is kind of needy.
 Whatever the reason, they know they won’t be reliable, and that is an important piece of being a great bridesmaid.
 If this is the reason, they told you no, thank them, because they probably just saved you from a disaster.
 Friendship saved!

 They Need to be Emotionally Available